JEHAL981/Cypress-test-example/README.md

 cypress example test-website

-This is a basic example of Cypress and react website
+This is a basic example of Cypress, react website [httpbin swaggar](https://httpbin.org/)

 Prerequisites